PabloC/tutumcloud.github.io/docs/source/reference/api/index.rst

             "web_public_dns": "my-new-app.alpha.tutum.io"
         }

-    :jsonparam string image_tag: required, the image used to deploy this application, i.e. ``tutum/hello-world``
+    :jsonparam string image_tag: required, the resource URI of the image used to deploy this application, i.e. ``/api/v1/image/tutum/hello-world/tag/latest/``
+    :jsonparam string image: optional, the image used to deploy this application in docker format, i.e. ``tutum/hello-world``.
+Required if ``image_tag`` is not provided.
     :jsonparam string name: optional, a human-readable name for the application, i.e. ``my-hello-world-app`` (default: ``image_tag`` without namespace)
     :jsonparam string container_size: optional, the size of the application containers, i.e. ``M`` (default: ``XS``, possible values: ``XS``, ``S``, ``M``, ``L``, ``XL``)
     :jsonparam int target_num_containers: the number of containers to run for this application (default: 1)